FelixWeichselgartner/GameBoy-Classic-Emulator/README.md

 ## Known Issues:

 * on Ubuntu screen is flickering in the upper line (however not on windows).
-* joypad input not working.
 * MBC1 is not working.
 Games that use rom banking don't load.
-* blarggs test roms: failing in every one I tried so far (nearly working cpu_instrs).
+* blarggs test roms: only passing cpu_instrs so far.
 * cmake and mingw32 compiling on windows does not bring a sdl2 window at execution.
 * emulator is running in slower speed -> at least in the bootstrap sequence.